-Incorporating in Nevada requires that all corporations file a tax return with them starting July 1 2015.
-The return is due August 15, 2016.
+Incorporating in Nevada requires that all corporations file a tax return with the state.
+The return is due August 15.
 Wyoming has no tax returns.
 You can read more about Nevada Corporate Tax here.

 Nevada requires that you list all officers and directors on the business license.
 Wyoming does not have a business license.